santi224m/bookshelf-app/README.md

 ```

 ## Connecting Firebase
-Create a new project at [firebase](https://firebase.google.com/) and add get your api keys.
+Create a new project at [firebase](https://firebase.google.com/) and get your api keys.

 Create a dev.js file in ```bookshelf-app/src/config```